 Get killed by the Alien 100 times

 The best way to farm this is to find a save spot near the Alien and save there.
 Then, with the Xenomorph nearby, start making a lot of noise.
 Run back and forth, shoot the revolver, throw a flashbang, hit the wrench on the wall.
 This will draw the Alien to you where they will kill you.

 Chapter 14 is particularly good for this, but I did it in Chapter 18 at the end of my Novice Difficulty run, as there’s a guaranteed Xenomorph spawn near a save there.

 Unlocked every Alien: Isolation trophy

-Obviously, once you have every single trophy, this shiny new platinum is all yours!
+Obviously, once you have every single trophy in our Alien Isolation Trophy Guide, this shiny new platinum is all yours!
 Enjoy it, you’ve earned it!

 Thank you for choosing PlatGet as your source for this Alien Isolation Trophy Guide, consider checking out our reviews and other guides!